 A homeowner’s insurance needs can change quite a bit depending on location, home value, home size, and personal possessions, so the best homeowners insurance company will vary by homeowner.
-Because each company has its own coverage types, discounts, policy features and rates, it helps to shop around to get quotes from a few different providers and compare rates to see which one is best.
+Because each company has its own coverage types, discounts, policy features and rates, it helps to shop around to get quotes from a few different providers and compare rates to see which one is best for you.

 Does home insurance include personal liability protection?

-Personal liability is a common coverage included in home insurance policies.
+Personal liability is a common coverage included on home insurance policies.
 However, liability coverage isn’t always included on home policies.
 Coverage may be limited or excluded based on your personal rating factors and claims history.
-Before buying special liability insurance for an event, check to see whether your current home insurance policy will cover your needs for the party.
+Before buying special liability insurance for an event, check with your current provider to see whether your current home insurance policy will cover your needs for the party.
 Umbrella coverage may also be a good option to provide you with additional liability protection.

 Where can I find more information on event insurance policies?

-The first place to find more information about event insurance is your current home insurer or a licensed insurance professional.
-Many providers, such as Allstate and Nationwide, offer event insurance, or their standard home policy might provide adequate coverage for an event.
+The best sources about event insurance and liability protection are your current home insurer or a licensed insurance professional.
+Many providers offer event insurance, or their standard home policy might provide adequate coverage for an event.
 Remember that serving alcohol may require additional coverage, such as host liquor insurance.

 How can I be a responsible party host?